EVE

 brother marcus south kensington

-The sibling rivalry continues apace, now that Brother Marcus has opened a fourth restaurant in South Kensington.
+The sibling rivalry continues apace, now that Brother Marcus has opened its fourth restaurant in South Kensington.
 It’s a winner for brunch before an exhibition, with Eastern Mediterranean-inflected dishes like smoky shakshuka, eggs benny with a burnt butter sumac hollandaise, and kefir-fried chicken with kasundi jam.
 The mezze later in the day continue much in the same vein, and there’s a nifty little pre-theatre menu on weekdays if you’re dashing off to the Royal Albert Hall.

 More time to linger?
 Leave the choice to Marcus and the chefs will send over a bespoke menu just for you; no decisions involved.
 Handy, considering the Kalamata Martinis are potent…